 Stream Exception #2

 When fishing streamer for steelhead, salmon or trout in moving water my preference is to use mono.
-This sounds counter intuitive.
+This sounds counter-intuitive.
 The reason is simple – line elasticity.
 Mono stretches enough to allow for hard strikes, for steelhead particularly, to be hooked without breaking the line.
 Since visibility when fishing streamers tends to not be a huge factor, light refraction and thicker diameter line don’t really come into play.

 - Stillwater – The rules for dry fly fishing in stillwater are almost the same as the ones for streams.
-Monofilament leaders and tippets are the norm.
+Monofilament leaders and tippets are the norms.
 However calm, flat lakes on sunny days might dictate the use of fluorocarbon tippet.
 I don’t like having to use it because of the lack of stretch on the hookset and a heavier presentation.
 But finicky fish can be fooled when the conditions demand super stealth by using a little fluorocarbon with your dry fly.

 Fishing chironomids and nymphs under a strike indicator is where fluorocarbon shines.
 It sinks rapidly and is much less visible to trout.
 I have done tests and the hookups for fluoro tippet over mono of the same test are almost 4 to 1 in my boat.
 I don’t know if this is due to the thinner diameter or less light refraction from the fluoro, but the results are much better.